bigdelys/manyfesto/README.md

 ## What problem does it solve?
 You may be wondering what the problem Manyfesto tries to solve is.
 Most data-science workflows include a step where the data from several different files are read and combined to form data arrays.
 As the number of these files increases, it becomes more important to keep them organized and keep track of their metadata.
 For example, imagine you want to create a machine learning system to detect fraudulent transactions.
 The customer, e.g., a bank, provides you with
-Twenty files, 15 of them containing legitimate transactions and 5 containing fraudulent ones.
+20 files, 15 of them containing legitimate transactions and 5 containing fraudulent ones.
 Transaction type is encoded in file names, along with some other information (date range).

 So far these files are easy to manage: you can place them in two folders (fraudulent or not), or write a few lines of code to infer transaction classes from their names at load time.
 As you analyze these files, you find some quality issues with a subset of them and report this to the bank.
 After a while, they send you a new set of files with improved pre-processing.
 This new set contains improved versions of the problematic subset plus some new files.
 But unfortunately, it has a slightly different naming convention, different enough that requires new code to process it.